taybenca/taybenca.github.io/README.md

 ## How did I approach designing my solution to the problem?

-I wanted to build a portfolio to show the projects I have done so far, the technoliges I've used, and a form in the end that someone can contact me using.
+I wanted to build a portfolio to show the projects I have done so far, the technologies I've used, and a form that someone can contact me.
 I wanted to build in React, and it must be responsive for mobile.

 ### I used Trello to keep my ideas organised